eclipse-tractusx/traceability-foss/docs/user-manual.md

 #### Parts

-Navigates to the own manufactured parts and batches list view.

-#### Other parts

-Navigates to the supplier and customer parts and batches list view.
+Navigates to the parts and batches list view.

-#### Inbox
+#### Quality topics

-Navigates to the inbox (sent/received) quality notifications.
+Navigates to the inbox of (sent/received) quality notifications.

 #### About